Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 * FontAwesome 4.7.0 - accessed for social media icons.
 * jquery 3.4.1 - used to reference Javascript modal
 * Google Fonts - used to style the website fonts.
-* Balsamiq - tool used to create wireframe.
+* Balsamiq - the tool used to create the wireframe.

 # Testing

 ## Header

-The header has a logo on the left hand side and the menu bar at the right hand side.
+The header has a logo on the left-hand side and the menu bar at the right-hand side.
 The Menu contains the name and<br>
 a Font Awesome icon for each of the features.
-When a user hovers their mouse over the menu, it hovers up to show the<br> exact menu item that is tobe opened for emphasis and the background color of ash.
+When a user hovers their mouse over the menu, it hovers up to show the<br> exact menu item that is to be opened for emphasis and the background color of ash.
 This has been manually tested and it<br> works all across the web pages.
 Any of the pages can be seen and navigated from every page.
-It has been tested and found<br> to be responsive. .
+It has been tested and found<br> to be responsive.
 The header acts responsively across all resolutions too.

 ## Home Page

 The home page otherwise known as the landing page contains three sections viz: about us/picture of the front view of Fitness Always<br> gym; the opening hours and contact details.
 The about us is a catching statement about the gymnasium to attract new customers.<br>
 It shared the row 50:50 with the front view photo of the gym.
-The section two is the opening hours of the gymnasium.
+Section two is the opening hours of the gymnasium.
 It shows when the gym<br>
 is opened in the morning and closed in the night from Monday to Friday.
-This was styled to position in the center.
-Finally, the contact<br> session which shows how the gym could be contacted either by post, telephone and/or email.
-The section is colored with gold after the menu<br> bar contact-us color and linked with the contact page i.e. when the contact page is clicked from the menu bar, it links user to this contact<br> page and it does not matter which page the user is, once the contact page is clicked, it immediately directs user to this section.
+This was styled to be positioned in the center.
+Finally, the contact<br> session shows how the gym could be contacted either by post, telephone and/or email.
+The section is colored with gold after the menu<br> bar contact-us color and linked with the contact page i.e. when the contact page is clicked from the menu bar, it links a user to this contact<br> page and it does not matter which page the user is, once the contact page is clicked, it immediately directs the user to this section.
 This was<br> tested across all the devices and it works fine.

 ## Facilities Page